 - Management of the RHI application process; the installation was accredited for RHI in 2015

-The installation comprises 2 x 500kW wood pellet boilers and a gas CHP plant configured to provide base load heat to The Works heat network with additional heat provided by gas boilers.
-Post-installation monitoring of the heat network concludes that during the first heating season in operation, over 65% of the district heat network demand was supplied by the biomass boilers; the system has been designed to provide circa 75% low carbon heat to the network on an annual basis.
+The installation comprises 2 x 500 kW wood pellet biomass boilers and a gas CHP plant configured to provide base load heat to The Works heat network, with additional heat provided by gas boilers.
+Post-installation monitoring of the heat network concludes that during the first heating season in operation, over 65% of the district heat network demand was supplied by the biomass boilers.
+The system has been designed to provide circa 75% low carbon heat to the network on an annual basis.
 The Renewable Heat Incentive has also provided a valuable additional income for the Council.